Skip to main content

 Change Orders without Change Events

 If your team decides not to enable the Change Events tool, you can still use the Change Orders tool to account for additional costs.
-For most Procore customers, this change management workflow starts off by creating a Potential Change Order (PCO).
+For most Procore customers, this change management workflow starts off by creating a Potential Change Order.

-• Create a Potential Change Order (PCO).
+- Create a Potential Change Order.
 Use a potential change order to manage any additional costs affecting the prime contract.
-When creating a PCO, you can only enter a dollar amount.
-Later, when you update the Schedule of Values (SOV) for the PCO, you'll have the option to select a cost code.
-Ideally, the PCO will affect a cost code already on the project's budget.
+When creating a potential change order, you can only enter a dollar amount.
+Later, when you update the Schedule of Values (SOV) for the potential change order, you'll have the option to select a budget code.
+Ideally, the potential change order will affect a budget code already on the project's budget.
 This allows you to see the budget increase in the project's Budget tool.
-See Create a Potential Change Order (PCO)
+See Create a Potential Change Order for a Prime Contract.

-• Create a Commitment Change Order (CCO).
-After the PCO is created, you move on to create a CCO.
-The CCO acts as a request for pricing from the subcontractor who will be responsible for completing the scope of work that you outlined in the PCO.
-You can compare the CCO to the corresponding PCO and view your variance between the two.
-To learn more, see Create a CCO From a PCO
+- Create a Commitment Change Order.
+After the potential change order is created, you move on to create a commitment change order.
+The commitment change order acts as a request for pricing from the subcontractor who will be responsible for completing the scope of work that you outlined in the potential change order.
+You can compare the commitment change order to the corresponding potential change order and view your variance between the two.
+To learn more, see Create a Commitment Change Order from a Prime Contract Change Order.

-• Create a Change Order Request (COR).
-After you've created PCOs, you can package one or multiple PCOs into Change Order Requests (COR).
-CORs are typically the documents that are submitted for approval and can be used for submitting either individual PCOs or for grouping PCOs in order to streamline the review and approval process.
-See Create a Change Order Request (COR)
+- Create a Change Order Request.
+After you've created potential change orders, you can package one or multiple potential change orders into change order requests.
+Change order requests are typically the documents that are submitted for approval, and can be used for submitting either individual potential change orders, or for grouping potential change orders in order to streamline the review and approval process.
+See Create a Change Order Request (COR).

-• Create a Prime Contract Change Order (PCCO).
+- Create a Prime Contract Change Order.
 Next, you can begin creating change orders.
-Note that when you set a change order's status to Pending, it appears in the 'Pending Budget Changes' column of the Budget tool.
-After the PCCO is set to Approved, the total dollar amount change is reflected in the 'Approved COs' column of the Budget tool.
-Approved PCCOs can be added to owner invoices.
-For details, see Create a Prime Contract Change Order (PCCO).
+Note that when you set a change order's status set to Pending, it appears in the 'Pending Budget Changes' column of the Budget tool.
+After the prime contract change order is set to Approved, the total dollar amount change is reflected in the 'Approved COs' column of the Budget tool.
+Approved change orders can be added to owner invoices.
+For details, see Create a Prime Contract Change Order.

-• Create a Commitment Change Order (CCO).
+- Create a Commitment Change Order.
 A commitment change order outlines variations in costs that affect the contract between the general contracting company and a vendor or subcontractor.
-Once you have marked the CCO as approved, the dollar change will be reflected in the "Committed Costs" column on the Budget tool.
-Commitments and potential CCOs with a status of "Pending" will show up in the "Pending Cost Changes" column on the Budget tool.
-See Create a Commitment Change Order (CCO).
+Once you have marked the commitment change order as approved, the dollar change will be reflected in the "Committed Costs" column on the Budget tool.
+Commitments and potential commitment change orders with a status of "Pending" will show up in the "Pending Cost Changes" column on the Budget tool.
+See Create a Commitment Change Order.

 To learn what else you can do with the Change Orders tool, see Change Orders